 Proteins made by the body to protect itself from “foreign” substances such as bacteria or viruses.
 They are Y-shaped proteins that specifically recognize and bind to a particular protein sequence known as an ‘antigen’.

 The body’s own tissues or DNA.
 Stem cell therapies are often described as autologous, which means the person’s own stem cells are used for the transplant, rather than a donor’s cells.

-All the chromosomes other than the X and Y are sex chromosomes) are known as autosomes.
-Autosomal inheritance means that an abnormal gene can affect either sex.
+All the chromosomes other than the X and Y chromosomes.
+Humans have 23 pairs of chromosomes, 22 pairs are known as autosomes and one pair is the sex determining chromosomes - X and Y. Autosomal inheritance means that an abnormal gene can affect either sex.

 Removal of a small amount of tissue for examination.

 Bilevel positive airway pressure.
 A type of noninvasive ventilation that helps with breathing by providing a flow of air delivered through a face mask.
 The air is pressurized by a machine, which delivers it to the face mask through long, plastic tubing.
 The machine delivers the air at two different pressures which alternate: A higher pressure to breathe in (called inspiratory positive airway pressure, or IPAP) and a lower pressure for breathing out (called expiratory positive airway pressure, or EPAP).

 To do with the heart.